moiexpositoalonsolab/grenepipe/README.md

 **Output:**

   - Variant calls `vcf`, and table of allele frequencies (optional, e.g., for pool sequencing data)
-  - MultiQC report (includes summaries of most other tools)
+  - MultiQC report (includes summaries of most other tools, and of the final `vcf`)
   - Snakemake report (optional)

 Intermediate output files such as `bam` files are also kept,